 12. Glenorchy

 The number one reason to drive from Queenstown to Glenorchy is to explore Glenorchy.
-This small town is so cute and with the gorgeous surrounding landscape, you’ll never want to leave.
+This small town is so cute and with the gorgeous surrounding landscape, you’ll never want to leave!

 Of course, there are lots of amazing things to do in Glenorchy, and a few of the best include the Glenorchy Walkway, joining a tour at the Glenorchy Animal Experience, hiking the Routeburn track for the day, and the famous jet boating tour.

 You can also head off a little further and explore the beautiful region of Paradise.
-That’s right, there is a place in New Zealand that’s actually called Paradise.
-Many of the best hikes in Glenorchy are located in Paradise including one of my all-time favorites the Earnslaw Burn Track.
-This completely free overnight hike has you camping right below the Earnslaw Glacier!
-You can read about it in my hikes in Glenorchy blog!
+That’s right, there is a place in New Zealand that’s actually called Paradise!
+Many of the best hikes in Glenorchy are located in Paradise including one of my all-time favorite South Island hikes, the Earnslaw Burn Track.

 Queenstown to Glenorchy Tours